 The goal of the poetry marathon is to write one poem every hour, for twenty-four hours, straight.
 You must publish these poems on a blog within the hour.
 This does not mean that you cannot sleep, just that you cannot sleep for more then an hour at a time.

-The fifth poetry marathon took place on August 5th-6th, 2017.
+The seventh poetry marathon took place on June 27th-28th, 2020.
 Over 500 people from all over the globe participated.
-There will not be a poetry marathon in 2018 due to personal reasons, and the next marathon will take place in 2019.

 If you are interested in learning more about the marathon or participating this year, please visit our website here or our Facebook page here.